cozy/cozy.github.io/src/tutorials/selfhosting/selfhost-ubuntu-sources-en.md

-# Install cozy on Ubuntu 20.04 LTS focal fossa
+# Install Cozy on Ubuntu 20.04 LTS focal fossa

 # Introduction

 Cozycloud provides Debian packages and [installation instructions](https://docs.cozy.io/en/tutorials/selfhosting/selfhost-debian-pkg/) for Debian 10 buster from installation packages.
 However, there is no published packages for Ubuntu.

-This documentation describes how to install cozy from sources on an Ubuntu 20.04 LTS focal fossa server.
-We will also see how to host multiple cozy instances on the same server, how to activate online edition for office documents and how to upgrade cozy-stack.
+This documentation describes how to install Cozy from sources on an Ubuntu 20.04 LTS focal fossa server.
+We will also see how to host multiple Cozy instances on the same server, how to activate online edition for office documents and how to upgrade cozy-stack.

 # Requirements